zoolanders/documentation/src/pages/essentials-for-yootheme-pro/index.md

   image: /hero-ytp.png
 ---

 Essentials for YOOtheme Pro is a collection of [addons](./addons) specifically crafted for the [YOOtheme Pro](https://yootheme.com/page-builder) page builder.
-These addons are compatible with versions 2.x, 3.x, and 4.x of the builder and can be used on both WordPress and Joomla platforms. {% .lead %}
+These addons are compatible with YOOtheme Pro 4.x, PHP 7.4+ for WordPress and Joomla 3/4 platforms.{% .lead %}

 You can either get started in the next section or explore the addons.